rmrresearch/rmrresearch.github.io/docs/_pages/people/werner_richard.md

 # My Current Research

-Hitting turtles to see if they will play with me.
+Pawing turtles to see if they will play with me.